TritonVM/triton-vm/specification/arithmetization.md

 ##### Description

-1. The RAM pointer is equal to the top of the stack.
+1. The top of the stack is overwritten with the RAM value.
-1. The RAM value is pushed onto the stack.

 ##### Polynomials

-1. `st0 - ramp`
 1. `st0' - ramv`

 #### Instruction `write_mem`

 ##### Description

-1. The RAM pointer is equal to the stack's second-from-top element.
-1. The RAM value is read from the top of the stack.
+1. The RAM value is overwritten with the top of the stack.

 ##### Polynomials

-1. `st1 - ramp`
-1. `st0 - ramv`
+1. `ramv' - st0`

 #### Instruction `hash`